THE FAITH OF THE PUREST BEESWAX

-First, we melted the beeswax combs donated by local beekeepers in a tank.
-The melted and filtered wax mass, which is the raw material, was cast into a cylindrical mould, known as 'tipari'.
+First, we melted beeswax combs in a tank (the combs were kindly donated by local beekeepers).
+The melted and filtered wax mass, which serves as the raw material, was poured into a cylindrical mould, known as 'tipari'.
 Using a makeshift yarn spinner, Father Giorgis proudly winded cotton thread on metal frames and weaved the wicks.
-We then placed the woven frames in a makeshift wax dipping machine and the wax from the tipari in a cauldron (vat), where the wax melted and remained liquid during our work.
-The machine rotated like a mill and immersed (dipped) the frames in the vat with the melted wax.
-The wax, within a short time, solidified on the cotton threads.
-The machine dipped the frames in the melted wax several times, until the candles acquired the desired thickness.
-With this manual method, Father Giorgis has the ability to make 1500 candles within an hour!
+Then, we placed the woven frames in a makeshift dipping machine and dipped the tipari wax inside a cauldron (vat), where the wax was melted and kept liquid throughout the process.
+The machine rotated like a mill and repeatedly dipped the frames into the molten wax.
+The wax quickly solidified on the cotton threads.
+The frames were dipped several times, until the candles reached the desired thickness.
+With this manual method, Father Giorgis can make up to 1500 candles in just one hour!

 This activity has been implemented as part of the action